eberban/eberban/books/refgram/src/grammar/compounds.md

 If the first word starts with a vowel (a borrowing) then the pause before this vowel is optional.

-Compounds have
-__unique and fixed meanings which are defined in the dictionary__, and while the definition of each one can be arbitrary, they usually provide arguments taken from their individual components.
+Compounds have __unique and fixed meanings which are defined in the dictionary__, and while the definition of each one can be arbitrary, they usually provide arguments taken from their individual components.
 Usually, the most important word is the rightmost one, and additional words are added to the left to help narrow down the meaning, yielding greater precision.

 It is common to lexicalize a borrowing by making a compound with it.
 Cultural concepts are borrowed with endonyms, sounding similar to the original word.

-A compound follows the same __chaining behavior__ as its last/rightmost component.
-If we want to define a compound with the opposite chaining behavior, then the initial vowel should be followed by an __i__.
+A compound have the same __transitivity__ as its last/rightmost component.
+If we want to define a compound with the opposite transitivity, then the initial __e/a/o__ should be followed by an __i__.
+If the last component is a particle that cannot be used as a predicate, it is considered to be intransitive.

 > __e ber ban :__ `[tca man] is the eberban language.`
 >